-While this isn’t exactly pocket money, it’s a pretty decent price for the new Xbox.
-It’s the same price as the Xbox One was at launch and matches the MSRP of the (now discontinued) Xbox One X, both of which are nowhere near as powerful as the Xbox Series X. And, considering that the Series X has specs similar to a gaming PC, the $500 mark is pretty good going – you’ll be hard-pressed to find a gaming PC at this price tag.
+While this isn’t exactly pocket money, it’s a decent price for the new Xbox.
+It’s the same price as the (now discontinued) Xbox One was at launch, also matching the MSRP of the similarly discontinued Xbox One X. Both of these are nowhere near as powerful as the Xbox Series X. Considering that the Series X has specs similar to a gaming PC, the $500 mark is pretty great – you’ll be very hard-pressed to find a gaming PC at this price tag.

-If you’re not fussed about the bells and whistles of Game Pass Ultimate then it may be worth picking up a regular Game Pass subscription instead, which costs ($9.99 / £7.99 / AU$10.95) but only grants access to the service on console (rather than both PC and console) and does away with cloud gaming on mobile devices.
+If you’re not fussed about the bells and whistles of Game Pass Ultimate, then it may be worth picking up a regular Game Pass subscription instead, which costs ($9.99 / £7.99 / AU$10.95).
+That only grants access to the service on console (rather than both PC and console) and does away with cloud gaming on mobile devices.